ixvu/w4111_wiki/apis.md

 ## Libraries
 ### What does a library need to do?
 - **_At minimum_**: write a function that takes in a query string and execute it
+- It needs to take care of the engine, connection, and query execution.
 - It still requires making a connection to the DBMS
+- The library serves as an intermediary between your program and all the databases you want to talk to
 - Given that there are so many different DBMS engines (i.e. Postgres, MySQL, Microsoft), ideally you'd be able to connect to them all with the same library
-- The library serves as an intermediary between your program and all the databases you want to talk to
 - e.g.
 <img src="https://github.com/Wangler/scribenotes/blob/master/libraryflow.png" width="460">
-- In a real life company application, you need to connect to multiple difference databases (e.g. Ads, Users, Billing).
+- In a real life company application, you need to connect to multiple different databases (e.g. Ads, Users, Billing).
+- Using a library allows for a common interface to all databases:

 ### Engines
-- Ideally you want a common interface to all databases.
+- Ideally you want a common interface to all database engines that hides all the syntactical differences between them
 - e.g. `SQLAlchemy` is a popular library.
 See below example for establishing a database connection
     - You insert the path string to the db into the `create_engine()` function.
     - The path looks like: `protocol_name` `://` `location` `:` `port` `/` `database_name`